marioary/anbernic-h700-fw-comparing/README.md

 ### Cons:
 - Longer boot times
 - RetroAchievements not work (has the option but does not work)
+- No HDMI support
 - No community themes
 - No community apps
 - No wifi profiles support
-- No wifi WPA3 support
+- No wifi WPA3 support (Will fixed)

 --------------------
 ## [GarlicOS](https://www.patreon.com/blackseraph)